Anatomy of a Fantasy Magazine Submission

 990 words.
 First published in June 2011.

-Thanks to the awesomeness that is Neil Clarke’s story submission software (which Fantasy Magazine also uses), the obsessive writer can plunge into rejectomancy of heretofore untold depths.
+Thanks to the awesomeness that is Neil Clarke’s story submission software for science fiction and fantasy publishers (which Fantasy Magazine also uses), the obsessive writer can plunge into rejectomancy of heretofore untold depths.
 I present to you the blow-by-blow of my most recent submission to John Joseph Adams at Fantasy.

 6:21 PM, June 24, 2011 – I enter the queue “Received” at #12.